-- A county will remain in a tier for a minimum of three weeks before being able to advance to a later tier.
+A county must remain in a tier for a minimum of three weeks before being able to advance to a less restrictive tier.

-- If a county's case rate and test positivity measure fall into two different tiers, the county will be assigned to the more restrictive tier.
+If a county's adjusted case rate for tier assignment and test positivity measure fall into two different tiers, the county will be assigned to the more restrictive tier.

-- A county must have been in the current tier for a minimum of three weeks, except as described in the "Initial step applied on August 28, 2020" section above.
+- A county must have been in the current tier for a minimum of three weeks.

-- A county must meet criteria for the next tier for both measures for the prior two consecutive weeks in order to progress to the next tier.
+A county must meet criteria for the next less restrictive tier for both measures for the prior two consecutive weeks in order to progress to the next tier.

-- In addition, the state will establish health equity measures on activities such as data collection, testing access, contact tracing, supportive isolation, and outreach that demonstrate a county's ability to address the most impacted communities within a county.
-Additional measures addressing health outcomes such as case rates, hospitalizations and deaths, will also be developed and tracked for improvement.
+- In addition, the state will establish health equity measures that demonstrate a county's ability to address the most impacted communities within a county.

 To move back:

-- Counties will have three days to implement any sector changes or closures unless extreme circumstances merit immediate action.
+Counties will have three days, beginning the Wednesday after tier assignments are announced on Tuesdays, to implement any sector changes or closures unless extreme circumstances merit immediate action.